walkerkehoe/walkerkehoe/content/projects/methalox-engine-1.md

 ### Nozzle and Combustion Chamber

 We chose high density graphite as the material for our nozzle and 6061 Aluminum protected by a canvas phenolic insert for the combustion chamber.
 We were more concerned about machinability than optimizing performance so we went with a conical nozzle shape instead of a Rao design.
 The combustion chamber was clamped in place by flange plates and tie rods and we used a notched bolt design for overpressure relief on the combustion chamber so that if a failure did occur, we knew in which direction the engine would disassemble.
 We made sure that the notched bolts had the lowest factor of safety in our design.

+### Injector

+The injector was the most geometrically complex component in our design and was going to be manufactured by direct metal laser sintering of inconel 718.
+We chose this superalloy for its high strength, high temperature and oxidation resistance properties.

+The injector featured 5 coaxial elements spaced evenly around a constant velocity manifold.
+The idea behind this is that as propellant is tapped off, the cross-section shrinks to maintain fluid velocity.
+We were initially planning on having 10 injector elements that swirled the oxygen but decided to reduce the complexity for easier printability.
+Here are side by side images of the fluid volume of the initial and updated injector designs: liquid oxygen is green and gaseous methane is red.

+### Igniter